-- All children must be registered prior to the date of their attendance for each program(s) sessions they will attend.
+• All children must be registered prior to the date of their attendance for each program(s) sessions they will attend.
 The easiest way to register a child is to use our online Ultracamp system.
 Just click on the link on our web page to get the process started.

-You can also register by phone 303-258-0495, or in person at the Nederland Nature Center. - Registration is not complete and children will not be added to session lists until tuition and fees are paid. - Spaces are limited and reserved only with payment of total tuition, scholarship award, or signed payment plan.
+• Registration is not complete and children will not be added to session lists until tuition and fees are paid.

+• Spaces are limited and reserved only with payment of total tuition, scholarship award, or signed payment plan.
 In the event that a class is full, your child's name may be added to a waiting list and you will be notified promptly if a space becomes available.

-You will have (hours/days) to accept the space and pay the tuition for the session.
-If you do not accept the space in that time period, your child will be removed from the waitlist and the space will be offered to the next child on the waitlist. - A new intake packet, including Program Contract, Intake Form, Parental Authorization Form, Health Information, Parent Handbook Acknowledgement Form and Media Release, must be completed at the beginning of every SUMMER or once a calendar year, or when there are material changes to Intake or Health Information forms occur.
+• A new intake packet, including Program Contract, Intake Form, Parental Authorization Form, Health Information, Parent Handbook Acknowledgement Form and Media Release, must be completed at the beginning of every SUMMER or once a calendar year, or when there are material changes to Intake or Health Information forms occur.
 The complete intake packet must be returned to Wild Bear at least two weeks prior to the first date of attendance.